aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 ## Enabling Analytics

-In this part of the tutorial, you will be adding analytics to your application with AWS Mobile CLI.
+In this part of the tutorial, you will be adding analytics to your application with Amplify CLI.

-Analytics is enabled by default when you initiate AWS Mobile CLI with:
+Analytics is enabled by default when you initiate Amplify CLI with:
 ```bash
 awsmobile init
 ```